 When your visitors go to your HTML sitemap, they’ll see a navigation page that looks similar to the one below.

-Adding an HTML Sitemap in WordPress using Shortcodes
+Adding an HTML Sitemap With Simple Sitemap Using Shortcodes

 Simply create a new page by navigating to Pages » Add New, then give your new page a name.